ChuanyuXue/NASA-RETHi-DRDS/README.md

 - **For other Language, please implement by following standards:**

+*Please following standard is only for developers to implement the API.
+MCVT modelers can use above already implemented API in different programming languages, more detail usages can be found in [/doc/RETHi_Communication_Network_Guide.pdf](doc/RETHi_Communication_Network_Guide.pdf)*

 ### 3.1 Packet Format

 Data packet is the basic form to send data and also to implement service API: